ymyke/tessa/README.md

 [pycoingecko](https://github.com/man-c/pycoingecko) from
 [Coingecko](https://www.coingecko.com/)'s API.

-Furthermore, tessa makes sure to be nice to the sites being accessed and tries to prevent users from being blocked by 429 rate limiting errors by 1) caching results upon retrieval and 2) keeping track of request timestamps and waiting appropriate amounts of time if necessary.
+Importantly, tessa makes sure to be nice to the sites being accessed and tries to **prevent users from being blocked by 429 rate limiting errors** by 1) caching results upon retrieval and 2) keeping track of request timestamps and waiting appropriate amounts of time if necessary.